Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 ### Why that was not enough

-Although that template was helpful as a starting point, it was **not suitable enough for our environment and monitoring requirements**.
+Although that template was helpful as a starting point, it was **not suitable enough for the environment and monitoring requirements**.
 In practice, that meant:

-- the available items were incomplete for our needs
+- the available items were incomplete
-- the structure was not aligned with the dashboard style we wanted
+- the structure was not aligned with the desired dashboard style
 - the extracted values were not consistent enough for unified visual monitoring
 - it did not fully solve the problem of cross-vendor status consistency